Paraphrasing vs. Summarizing

 You might use summarizing in the following cases:

-- When you want to provide an overview of a research
+• When you want to provide an overview of the research

 How to summarize?